 When necessary, the Organization provides an allowance for doubtful accounts equal to estimated bad debt losses.
 The estimated losses are based on historical collection experience together with a review of the current status of existing receivables.
-Bad debts allowance amounted to \$0 and \$6,688 at June 30, 2021 and 2020, respectively.
+All receivables and pledges are expected to be collected in full; therefore, no allowance for bad debt was recorded as of June 30, 2022 and 2021, respectively.